rafalp/Misago-Docs/docs/settings/Core.md

 To disable automatic deletion of new user accounts, change this setting to 0.

-## `MISAGO_DIALY_POST_LIMIT`

-Dialy limit of posts that may be posted from single account.
-Fail-safe for situations when forum is flooded by spam bot.
-Change to 0 to lift this restriction.

 ## `MISAGO_DYNAMIC_AVATAR_DRAWER`

 Function used to create unique avatar for this user.
 Allows for customization of algorithm used to generate those.